9 Things To Know Before Moving to Aurora, CO — What Is It Like To Live In The Gateway To The Rockies

 With a total area of just over 160 square miles, Aurora is the third-largest city in Colorado and the 51st largest in the U.S. It extends into three counties: Arapahoe, Adams and Douglas, and it serves as a principal city in the Denver–Aurora–Lakewood Metropolitan area.
 The city proper is composed of around 90 recognized neighborhoods and districts, as well as a number of military installations.

-2. What is the weather like in Aurora?
+2. What is the weather like in Aurora, CO?

 With a semi-arid climate, the weather in Aurora is characterized by hot, fairly dry summers and mild to cold winters.
 The city sees around 18 inches of precipitation annually, with rainfall more or less evenly dispersed throughout the year.

 Residents looking to protect their vehicles and other outside belongings from hot and humid weather in the summer can consider renting a storage unit in Aurora.
-Self storage is also a great way to keep sensitive items in peak condition, with climate-controlled units prolonging the lifespan of a huge array of items.
+Self storage is also a great way to keep sensitive items in peak condition, with a climate-controlled unit in Aurora prolonging the lifespan of a huge array of items.

 Open autumn field, Aurora, CO